mattecasu/rdf-indexer/README.md

 ## Synopsis

 This is an indexer for RDF content coming from a SPARQL-endpoint.<br/>
-Using RDF4j (Sesame).
+It uses RDF4j.

 ## Run

-Configure queries.yaml and run SparqlIndexerTest.
+Configure `queries.yaml` and run `SparqlIndexerTest`.

 ## License